 Whether it’s while driving across the Golden Gate Bridge in San Francisco or parked precariously by the Grand Canyon, RVers are always on the lookout for fun photo ops.
-Long, cool or particularly beautiful tunnels also make for an exciting day on the road.
+Long and dark or particularly beautiful tunnels also make for an exciting day on the road.

 1. Needle’s Eye, South Dakota